nik-ez/snowiq-docs/da-road-hazards.md

 To create a Road Hazard from the Driver App:
   - On the map, tap the road hazard plus icon
-  - The system will display the 'New road hazard' prompt shown below
+  - The system will display the 'New road hazard' prompt shown below.

 <img src="images/driver/da-road-hazards/da-add-a-road-hazard.png" class="ios width-sm" data-lightbox="2" />

-  - Choose the type of road hazard from the list and press 'Yes' to confirm
+  - Choose the type of road hazard from the list, then press 'Yes' to confirm.

-  - The system will display the hazards as either a road plate or a warning as seen below
+  - The system will display the hazards as either a road plate or a warning as shown below.
-    - Road plates (orange stacked layers marker): permanent hazard on the road
+    - Road plates (orange stacked layers marker): A permanent hazard on the road
-    - Temporary hazard (orange warning triangle marker): tree down/power line down, accident, etc.
+    - Temporary hazard (orange warning triangle marker): Tree down/power line down, accident, etc.

 **Note:** These hazards will appear on the map for all Supervisors and Drivers that are working in the same service area.